5 ways to F*CK UP an IT Project

 1. Incorrect Resource

-We’ve seen this time and time again… An organisation has heavily invested (We are talking a few hundred thousand) in a new IT system only to nominate an internal ‘Project Manager’ called Bob who worked in Sales for the last 18 years, he did a great job selling insurance but has absolutely no project management skills and very low IT literacy.
+We’ve seen this time and time again… An organisation has heavily invested (We are talking a few million) in a new IT system only to nominate an internal ‘Project Manager’ called Bob who worked in Sales for the last 18 years.
+He did a great job selling insurance but has absolutely no project management skills and very low IT literacy.
 He hasn’t dealt with a software supplier before, and this is also his 1st ever IT project.

-Written down it surely looks obvious that Bob is not skilled in this area and shouldn’t be appointed to rollout a mega expensive IT system but this is the Number 1 way organisations f*ck up an IT Project!
+Look at this written down it looks obvious that Bob is not skilled in this area and shouldn’t be appointed to rollout a mega expensive IT system but this is the number 1 way organisations f*ck up an IT Project.

 2. Missing Documentation